Fonts and Keyboards

 Fonts are available for a wide range of scripts on most platforms.
 You can also purchase the license for a font designed by someone else, or you can search the web for the many fonts which have been placed in the public domain or which have free licenses.

-With the right tools, you can design your own fonts, For help with font resources, please see Fonts.
+With the right tools, you can design your own fonts.
+For help with font resources, please see Fonts.
 Or you can contact the font vendors who contributed to the production of our code charts, listed on our font supplier page: Font Contributors Acknowledgements.

 Q: Where can I find out which fonts support which scripts and characters?

 The Unicode Consortium does not have or maintain any information about the character coverage of publicly available or commercial font offerings.
 However, such information can be found on the web.
-Particularly helpful, for example, is Richard Ishida's list of fontsexternal link distributed with Windows and Mac OS X, grouped by scripts.
+Particularly helpful, for example, is Richard Ishida's list of fonts distributed with Windows and Mac OS X, grouped by scripts.

 Q: How many fonts are used in publication of the Unicode Standard?